 With 2020 coming into full swing – it’s time for Bitmovin and our engineering teams to not only reflect on the past year but also to celebrate the growth of standards in the development industry for the past half-century.
-December 2019 is a historic month for computing – as it’s the official month when the venerable coding language, C++, turns 40 years old.
+December 2019 was a historic month for computing – as it was the official month when the venerable coding language, C++, turned 40 years old.

 At the very base, Engineers at Bitmovin use C++ for performance-critical parts of our Encoding service; but our usage extends to the rest of our teams as we are obsessed with state of the art code.
 We allow little-to-no leniency in our code for unnecessary computations, and yet, we’ve designed our code to remain expressive and easy to understand.
 This is one of the reasons behind the success of our products.
 In addition, using state of the art programming features enables speedy updates to satisfy any new features that our customers request from our products.

 As C++ evolves and improves, our Bitmovers are keen to upgrade our code alongside the powerhouse language.
 To do so, we look forward to implementing C++20 once compilers reach maturity with related features.
 As we prepare for the coming year, this blog acts as an opportunity to review all the features that have been added to C++ in 2014 and 2017 (as well as the improvements and uses that Bitmovin has applied)

 With this evolutionary iteration of C++, lambda functions have been improved considerably.

 We can use keyword auto to let the compiler infer the type of input parameters making lambda functions working as templates: